Exchange Online & Hybrid Deployment Considerations for Financial Services

 - Enables a simplified Email Transit Path thus reducing mail hops

 Of course, this approach may lead to additional costs and maintenance overheads.
-Nevertheless, on balance, Citihub Consulting certainly thinks this is worthwhile considering.
+Nevertheless, on balance, Citihub certainly thinks this is worthwhile considering.

 2. Creation of a Dedicated Logical Active Directory Site for Hybrid Servers